-History
+History of Shivambu

 The practice known today as Shivambu, Amaroli, or urine therapy is not a modern invention.
 It appears across civilizations, continents, and millennia — from the tantric caves of ancient India to the medical texts of imperial Rome, from Chinese traditional medicine to the courts of medieval Europe.
 This is its story.